Earth Day 2017

-A day in the life of our Planet, the only place where we can live up until now.
+A day in the life of our Planet, the only place where we can live until now.
+New generations also have a right to live on our beautiful planet.
+We really should take better care of our environment as it belongs to all of us.

 Too many People?

 2. Are we overpopulating the world?
-As the population increases, our waste production increases.
+As the population increases, our waste production increases and fauna and flora are suffering the consequences.
+Nowadays microplastic is found in salt, we are doing these stupid things.

 In the more wealthy countries, people use more resources and also create more waste per capita, while in less developed countries the population is growing more rapidly.
 We need to find a way to recycle or reuse our waste products.
 Organic waste can be composted, plastics need to be recycled, and metals need to be collected re-smelted.

-But how do does one pay for recycling in East Africa where tons of flip-flops are washing ashore each day?
-More needs to be invested globally to realistically create a balance to the cost of the cleanup?
+But how does one pay for recycling in East Africa where tons of flip-flops are washing ashore each day?
+More needs to be invested globally to realistically create a balance to the cost of the cleanup.

 Intense sea traffic and the risk of oil spills